HypeHound/downpay-docs/docs/index.md

 Downpay key features:

 * Deposits based on % or $ price of a product on your store or offering deferred payment per product
-* Manual and automatic payment collection
+* Payment method on file per order
-* Storefront purchase options content customization
+* Storefront purchase options design and content customization
 * Order tags by purchase option name and scheduled order status for future fulfillments
 * Customer payment method changes and/or cancellations
 * Customer purchase options cancellation policy at checkout